1154046/Kubernetes-Hands-on/README.md

 Rename the minikube downloaded exe to minikube.exe, then either use the minikube.exe in your directory or add a minikube PATH in your environment variables.

+run this command in your terminal to start the cluster:

-run $ minikube start in your terminal.
+$ minikube start

 ##### Minikube configures the kubectl CLI to work with this cluster.
-You can verify by entering a kubectl command, like this: $ kubectl get nodes
+You can verify by entering a kubectl command, like this:

+$ kubectl get nodes

 #### Deploy the application to your local cluster